 Pula, James.
 Defining Documents in American History: Immigration & Immigrant Communities (1650-2016) (2017, Salem Press) available online

+Walter Nugent, Crossings: The Great Transatlantic Migrations, 1870-1914, Bloomington: Indiana UP, 1992.

 Illness Statement:

 There may be instances where illness might prevent you from coming to class.
 If you are clearly contagious or have tested positive for flu, COVID, or RSV, you should not come to class.
 You should also refrain from coming to class if you have a fever and should send me an email letting me know that you will be absent.